 Although some positive comments were made (Participant POST602), many negative comments were made in relation to EU grants that benefit businesses (Participant POST611).

+supported this negative perception (Participant PRE702 and PRE607).

 It is clear from figure 2 that respondents were feeling negative about the referendum result and how it could affect their business.
 Participants felt negatively about imports (57%) and over a quarter perceived exports (26%) would be negatively impacted, this was also discussed by Participants PRE004 and PRE602.